mosets/docs/fields.md

  End Year is the latest year that available for selection.
 If left empty, the current year will be used.

  #### Date Format
-  Date Format decides how the date to be displayed for the field.
-For example, the [format](http://php.net/strftime) entered should be like "%M %Y", without quotes.
+  Date Format lets you control how the date are formatted for display.
+Refer to [http://php.net/strftime](http://php.net/strftime) for the list of available formats.
+By default it shows the full month name and year using the following format:

+	%B %Y

 ### Number {#fieldtype-number}
 Number renders an input text field and specialized in handling only numeric value.

  #### Search Field Type
  When searchable function for this field is enabled, there are four options for you to select how your user can search this field :